alpic-ai/mcp-eval/README.md

 ```

 _See code: [src/commands/run.ts](https://github.com/alpic-ai/mcp-eval/blob/v0.9.0/src/commands/run.ts)_

 <!-- commandsstop -->

 # Assistant configuration

 You can use the `-a` flag to specify the assistant configuration to use.

-Currently, only `anthropic/claude` is supported.
+Currently, both `anthropic/claude` and `openai/chatgpt` are supported.

 This will impact the model used, the system prompt and the default tools available to the assistant.